 15. Sad sack

-A World War II-era term to describe a superior who makes military life unnecessarily difficult, usually by insisting on strict adherence to rules.
+This World War II-era term is used to describe a superior who makes military life unnecessarily difficult, usually by insisting on strict adherence to rules.

 Example: "Master Sergeant had me clean the grout between the tiles with my only toothbrush, what a sad sack."

 No, it's not the fun place your kids go to build sandcastles.
 For military personnel, it's a term used to describe a forward-deployed position that is located in a desert.

 Example: "I got orders for a tour in the sandbox."

 This Navy term denotes rumor or gossip.
 It's derived from "scuttle," the nautical term for the cask used to serve water.